unification-com/xfund-router/docs/api/lib/Consumer.md

 - `_routerAllowance`: the amount of tokens the owner would like to increase/decrease allocation by

 - `_increase`: bool true to increase, false to decrease
-<a name="Consumer-addDataProvider-address-uint256-"></a>
+<a name="Consumer-addRemoveDataProvider-address-uint256-bool-"></a>
-### Function `addDataProvider(address _dataProvider, uint256 _fee)`
+### Function `addRemoveDataProvider(address _dataProvider, uint256 _fee, bool _remove)`
-addDataProvider add a new authorised data provider to this contract, and
+addRemoveDataProvider add a new authorised data provider to this contract, and
-     authorise it to provide data via the Router
-     Can only be called by the current owner.
+     authorise it to provide data via the Router, set new fees, or remove a currently authorised provider.
+Fees are set here to reduce gas costs when requesting data, and to remove the need to specify the fee with every request Can only be called by the current owner.
      Note: Contract ownership is checked in the underlying ConsumerLib function